Friedrich Wehmer: Postwar local politics

 As soon as it became legal to do so, Wehmer had also rejoined the SPD, re-establishing a party committee in the village of Plate and becoming its chairman.
 He remained mayor, this time, only till April 1946.
 It was probably on account of his extensive experience with agriculture and the politics of land holding, and also because of his work as a regional deputy during the Weimar years that in September 1945 he was called upon to join the newly formed national Land Commission for the roll-out of land reform across the Soviet occupation zone, which was now in the process of mutating into the German Democratic Republic, under Walter Ulbricht with the backing of the Soviet military.
-At the same time, now no longer being the local mayor, he involved himself in the newly formed Peasants Mutual Aid Association (VdgB / Vereinigung der gegenseitigen Bauernhilfe).
-In April 1946, following the forced merger in East Germany of the SPD (party) with the old KPD (Communist party), Wehmer became a member of the Socialist Unity Party of Germany (SED / Sozialistische Einheitspartei Deutschlands).
+At the same time, now no longer being the local mayor, he involved himself in the newly formed Peasants Mutual Aid Association (VdgB).
+In April 1946, following the forced merger in East Germany of the SPD with the old KPD (Communist party), Wehmer became a member of the Socialist Unity Party of Germany (SED).

 Wehmer acted as the regional secretary of the VdgB from May 1946.
 In October 1946 he was elected to the regional assembly (Landtag) as a member of the VdgB.
 The VdgB was not, and never became, a conventional political party, but under the political system unfolding in the Soviet occupation zone it was one of the mass movements entitled to have members elected (or, later, nominated) to sit in regional and national assemblies.
 By this time he was already an executive committee member of the Landtag's Advisory Assembly.
 He continued as a member of the regional assembly till 1950.
 The Assembly itself limped on for only another two years before being abolished under a sweeping downgrade of local government institutions in 1952.

-From 1947 till 1950, along with his work in the regional assembly, he was the Chairman of the regional Ececutive of the VdgB in Mecklenburg.
-In November 1947 he was also voted on to the VdgB Central (i.e. national) Committee as a deputy Chairman.
+From 1947 till 1950, along with his work in the regional assembly, he was the chairman of the regional Ececutive of the VdgB in Mecklenburg.
+In November 1947 he was also voted on to the VdgB Central (i.e. national) Committee as a deputy chairman.

 National politics

-Wehmer was part of the German People's Council (Volksrat) and the People's Chamber (National Assembly / Volkskammer) which succeeded it in 1949, and from October 1950 till 1963 he was the Section leader of the VdgB group and comrade organisations.
+Wehmer was part of the German People's Council and the Volkskammer which succeeded it in 1949, and from October 1950 till 1963 he was the Section leader of the VdgB group and comrade organisations.
 The National assembly was controlled (and its membership dominated) by the ruling SED party, but the presence in the National Assembly of members representing officially sanctioned mass organisations, including the VdgB, gave the assembly a greater measure of plurality.
 Between 1950 and 1958 he was also deputy chairman of the Volkskammer's Clemency Committee (Gnadenausschuss).

 In November 1950 he was elected to the chairmanship of the VdgB Central committee, a position he retained till his death in 1964.
-He was also, between June 1954 and his death, a member of the Central Committee of the ruling SED (party).
+He was also, between June 1954 and his death, a member of the Central Committee of the ruling SED.